Hillaryhardy/DevSecOps-CI-CD-Pipeline-Implementation/README.md

    yarn dev
    ```

-       You should see this in your terminal
+ You should see this in your terminal.

 ![image](images/terminal.png)

 4. Open your browser and navigate to `http://localhost:5173`